ricmmartins/elk-stack-azure/README.md

 ```
 ![cloudshell](/images/cloudshell.png)

-After a few minutes the execution of the script will be completed, then you have just to finish the setup through the kibana.
+After a few minutes the execution of the script will be completed, then you have just to finish the setup through Kibana interface.

 ## Finishing the setup